Eschatologue/CM_wiki/docs/spells/gaining-spells.md

 | Warlock | Gain a Level | One |
 | Wizard | Finish a Long Rest | Any |

-Most spellcasting monsters don’t change their lists of prepared spells, but the DM is free to alter them.
+Most spellcasting monsters don't change their lists of prepared spells, but the DM is free to alter them.

 ## Always-Prepared Spells

 Certain features might give you a spell that you always have prepared.
-If you also have a list of prepared spells that you can change, a spell that you always have prepared doesn’t count against the number of spells on that list.
+If you also have a list of prepared spells that you can change, a spell that you always have prepared doesn't count against the number of spells on that list.

 !!! tip "Casting in Armor"